david-pizzi-cg/github-mcp-demo/README.md

 ### **Phase 3: Branch Management via GitHub MCP** 🌿
 **User Prompt:**
 ```
-"Perfect!
-Now create a hotfix branch from the current demo branch (not main) linked to this issue so we can work on the fix safely."
+Perfect!
+Now create a hotfix branch from the current demo branch (not main) linked to this issue so we can work on the fix safely.
 ```

 **Expected AI Actions:**